mamatb/EAPgrade/README.md

 *  Raspberry Pi 4.
 Way overkill for this setup, no need to have 4 cores to run fake APs.
 *  Xiaomi Mi Power Bank 2S 10000mAh.
 Portable battery with enough juice to power up the Raspberry Pi for ~8 hours.
-*  USB 802.11n WiFi card with RT3070 chipset.
+*  USB 802.11n Wi-Fi card with RT3070 chipset.
 Although the wireless card included in the Raspberry Pi 4 supports Master mode, extra range it's a nice to have.
 *  [Termux](https://termux.com/) Android app to check the attack progress through SSH using a smartphone.

 Disclaimer